-He co-wrote the book Shining a Light: 50 Years of the Australian Film Institute, (2008), with Associate Professor Lisa French of RMIT University, Head of Cinema Studies.
-Shining a Light is in the process of being launched as an iPad application.
+He co-wrote the book Shining a Light: 50 Years of the Australian Film Institute (2008) with Professor Lisa French, Dean of Media and Communication at RMIT University.
+Shining a Light was also published as an iPad application.

 Mark wrote and directed the film India Rising (2008) shot and produced in India, about the changes to Indian life and culture being produced by the nation’s rise in economic power and its links to Western economies.

 Mark was the director and editor of the half hour documentary Autism – The Early Signs (1989) , produced and written by Hardy Stow and screened on the ABC.
 He produced and directed the follow-up half hour documentary, Autism – The Teen Years (2003), which was also screened on the ABC.
 Now he is making We All Have Autism, focussing on the life of Aaron, who was diagnosed with autism when he was four years old.